 Key points from skimming slides again days after watching:

-Novelty search can often lead to simpler, more effective/general solutions than objective-based optimization, through the discovery of useful stepping stones that would otherwise be overlooked.
+novelty search can often lead to simpler, more effective/general solutions than objective-based optimization, through the discovery of useful stepping stones that would otherwise be overlooked:

-The stepping stones almost never resemble the final product
+stepping stones almost never resemble their destinations

 Open ended discovery leads to fundamentally different organization/ representation: Representations are more meaningful / composable / efficient / natural